ZhuShuairong/Macau-event-inclusivity-score/visuals/README_visuals.md

 - Map Chinese district names to English using translation dictionary
 - Create point geometries from coordinates
 - Assign categorical colors:
-  - Commercial: Blue (public accessible)
+  - Other: Grey
-  - Residential: Orange (restricted)
+  - Residential: Blue
-  - Work: Green (business hours only)
+  - Work: Red
 - Plot with category-based legend

 **Significance**:
-Shows spatial distribution of parking facilities by accessibility type.
-Commercial parking indicates public access points, while residential/work lots show restricted areas.
-Critical for understanding parking accessibility for events and tourism.
+Shows spatial distribution of parking facilities by type.
+Critical for understanding parking accessibility for events and tourism, as it helps predict whether the parking lot will be full at a certain time.

 ---